frifox/zhiyun/README.md

 The further you're from 2048, the faster gimbal will rotate.
 For example:
 ```
-// rotate left at full speed
+// turn left at full speed
 06 1001 0800 XXXX
 06 1002 0800 XXXX
 06 1003 0000 XXXX // X axis

-// rotate right at full speed
+// turn right at full speed
 06 1001 0800 XXXX
 06 1002 0800 XXXX
 06 1003 0FFF XXXX // X axis